 - The individual is suicidal and intoxicated.

 In non-emergency situations, you have a number of options to help the person in need:

-• Refer the individual to CAPS.
 Suggest that counseling is an effective way to cope with the problems s/he is facing and that seeking out counseling is a courageous thing to do.
-A crisis counselor is available to meet with students in distress and consult with you during CAPS office hours (M-F, 8:30 a.m. to 5:00 p.m.).
-When our office is closed, an on-call counselor is available by telephone (call 847-491-2151 and ask for the CAPS on-call counselor).
+A crisis counselor is available to meet with students in distress and consult with you during CAPS crisis hours (M-F, 8:30 a.m. to 4:00 p.m.).
+When our office is closed at 5:00 p.m., an on-call counselor is available by telephone (call 847-491-2151 and ask for the CAPS on-call counselor).
 You could suggest walking with the individual to CAPS to see a crisis counselor and/or assist him/her with calling to schedule an appointment.
 If s/he chooses the latter, be sure to follow-up to see if s/he attended the appointment and to express your continued care and concern.

-• When concerned about staff, faculty, and postdoctoral fellows consult with Perspectives, Ltd. NU’s Faculty and Staff Assistance Program offers confidential and professional help for faculty, staff, and members of their families who may need assistance with personal problems.
-Confidential evaluation, counseling and referral services are provided at no cost to faculty or staff or their family members.
+NU Life Matters NU’s Faculty and Staff Assistance Program, offers confidential and professional help for faculty, staff, and members of their families who may need assistance with personal problems.
+Confidential evaluation, counseling, and referral services are provided at no cost to faculty or staff or their family members.